contextmap/contextmap/README.md

 - **Url source code** is based on the url from scm's url in the pom.xml
 - **Url for external documentation** is based on the url in the pom.xml
 - **Url buid pipeline** is based on the url from ciManagement's url in the pom.xml
-- **Component type** is based on the property contextmap.scan.component-type in your .properties file or .yml file, its value can be `MICROSERVICE`, `MICROFRONTEND`, `GATEWAY` or `LIBRARY` if not available then it falls back to the default value `MICROSERVICE`
+- **Component type** is based on the property `contextmap.scan.component-type` in your .properties file or .yml file, its value can be `MICROSERVICE`, `MICROFRONTEND`, `GATEWAY` or `LIBRARY`.
+  If not available, then it falls back to the default value `MICROSERVICE`.

+If you want to extend the overview and include custom information, then add a property `contextmap.scan.overview-decision-record` in your .properties file or .yml file with the filename of the markdown file which needs to be included.

 #### Domain Entities